yushiii03/Regional-Sales-Analysis/README.md

 # Regional-Sales-Analysis
 ## Project Background
-Company X, established in 2017, is a manufacture company that sells Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+Company X, established in 2017, is a manufacture company that sells and ship furnitures to enterprises and individual business.

+The company has significantly amount of data on its sales,product offerings, patching regions, and customer information.
+This project thoroughly analyzes and synthesizes the company's data to provide critical insights and strategic planning over its commercial performances.

 Insights and recommendations are provided on the following key areas:

-- **Category 1:**
-- **Category 2:**
-- **Category 3:**
-- **Category 4:**
+- **Sales Trend Analysis:** Evaluate historical sales patterns across regions over years, focusing on Aggregated Monthly Sales, Average Order Value(AOV), and Profit Margin.
+- **Product Level Performance:** An anlysis on Company X's various product lines, understanding their impact on profits and budgets.
+- **Risk Assessment:** An assessment over fluctuation in annual revenues to mitigate risks in future planning.
+- **Regional Comparison:** An evaluation of revenue and order counts by regions.

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The python notebook used to inspect and perform exploratory data analysis can be found here [link].

 Targed SQL queries regarding various business questions can be found here [link].